 St. Jean Pied-de-Port is also the end of the main pilgrimage routes from France.
 See Routes to Santiago de Compostela from France for some information on these routes.

-The routes here are divided into sections between the largest cities along the way.
-Markers indicate major stop points with multiple accommodation options and substantial facilities.
-Intermediate villages between these stops with at least a place of stay are bolded.
+The routes are divided into sections connecting the largest cities along the way.
+Markers highlight major stop points with multiple accommodation options and well-developed facilities.
+Intermediate villages with at least one place to stay are marked in bold text.

-Along the way, the paths are marked by a yellow shell on a blue background, with numbers in descending order indicating the walking distance to Santiago de Compostela.
-In the above map, the route is indicated red, also with the yellow shell on a blue background, under the "Hiking" layer.
+The paths are marked by a yellow shell on a blue background, with descending numbers indicating the remaining walking distance to Santiago de Compostela.

 Saint Jean Pied de Port to Pamplona